pranigopu/pranigopu.github.io/docs/philosophy/epistemology/logic/deductive-reasoning.md

 Major term is distributed in conclusion but not in premises.

 ##### Rule 4: Two negative premises rule
-No conclusion follows from 2 negative premises–negative means either E or O-propositions.
+No conclusion follows from 2 negative premises – negative means either E or O-propositions.

 **Justification**: